nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

       cd _build

 #.
-Run ninja to build the complete documentation:
+Run ninja to build the complete documentation by entering the following command:

    .. code-block:: console